Carlson Gracie: Career

 Carlson fought a total of eighteen vale tudo fights, with only one loss to Luta Livre fighter Euclides Pereira in a fight that was held in Bahia.
 His first fight was on March 17, 1953, against capoeira practitioner Luiz "Cirandinha" Aguiar, apprentice of Mestre Sinhozinho.
 Carlson won by submission due to mounted strikes after a tough fight.
 His second match was a draw against another capoeirista, Wilson "Passarito" Oliveira, in May 1953.
 Carlson had a rematch with Passarito in March 1954 in the longest fight of his career, which he won in the fifth 30 minute round.
 Most notable are his four matches with Valdemar Santana, who had defeated his uncle Hélio Gracie in a fabled match in May 1955.
 He beat Santana in the first fight avenging his family.
 In October 1955 Carlson fought Santana to a draw in a jiu-jitsu match.
 In 1956 and 1957 Carlson won two fights and in 1959 they fought to a draw.

+After retiring from competition in 1970, Carlson Gracie devoted himself to coaching and established his own academy in Copacabana, Rio de Janeiro.
+Unlike the more exclusive Gracie Academy, Carlson's gym welcomed students from different social backgrounds and emphasized competition, with Carlson openly sharing his techniques with his students.
+He developed a large training group that became known as the Carlson Gracie Team, using group classes and intense competition between teammates to develop fighters.
+Because there were relatively few tournaments in Brazil during the 1970s, Carlson would even invite students from other academies to train with his team so that his fighters could continually test themselves and identify weaknesses.
+The academy subsequently became one of the dominant forces in Brazilian jiu-jitsu competition during the 1970s, 1980s and early 1990s, producing numerous elite practitioners.
+Carlson also encouraged his students to supplement jiu-jitsu with physical conditioning and training in other martial arts.
+His students were encouraged to develop their physical strengths and to cross-train in disciplines such as boxing and judo, reflecting Carlson's belief that practitioners should continually test and expand their abilities rather than remain confined to a single system.
+This approach contributed to the more physically demanding and competition-oriented style associated with the Carlson Gracie Team.